QCW Equipment

 If hiring for Crate Stacking at QCW, the crates come with the following equipment:

-• Lyon Climbing Ballast Bag with sand & DMM Shadow HMS Screwgate Carabiner for securing the belayer
+- 1 x Blue Lyon Climbing Ballast Bag, 1 x DMM sling and 1x DMM Shadow HMS Screwgate Carabiner for securing the belayer

-• Petzl GRI GRI belay device & DMM Belay Master Carabiner for belayer
+- 1 x Blue Petzl GRI GRI belay device and 1 x DMM Belay Master Carabiner for the belayer

-• Climbing Harnesses and Helmets (these are shared with the climbing wall)
+- Additional Climbing Harnesses and Helmets.
+Please note that these are shared with the climbing wall.

 N.B.
 To use the crates at Queen Charlotte’s Wood, you must also be booked in as a Day Visitor, Evening Visitor, Camper or for The Hideaway